THE "SAVOIR-FAIRE" OF COURBET

 It all starts with an idea...

-...an inspiration, which our artistic director, Marie-Ann Wachtmeister, transcribes into sketches.
+It all starts with an idea, an inspiration, which our artistic director, Marie-Ann Wachtmeister, transcribes into sketches.
 With the help of her creative team, she develops models that she declines in necklace, ring, earrings...

 For a bespoke piece, the design is presented, actual-size, as a gouache that shows the piece from every angle.
 An artwork in its own right, this rendering enables the head jeweller to understand how the piece will fit together, prepare an assortment of stones, and plan the different stages of production.